raamana/graynet/docs/cortical.rst

 The following steps should help you get started and going quickly:

-    - Ensure Freesurfer processing is complete ("recon-all is finished without error")
+    - Ensure Freesurfer processing is complete.
-    - Ensure you ran ``recon-all`` with ``-qcache`` flag choosing atleast one FWHM value (10 is the default), for the feature you are interested in analyzing (e.g. thickness).
+    - Ensure you ran ``recon-all`` with ``-qcache`` flag choosing atleast one FWHM value (10 is the default).
 If not already run, it is quick to rerun on existing Freesurfer processing.
-    - Install graynet using this command in a terminal:  ``pip install -U graynet``
+    - check :ref:`run_fs` for more details.

-If it installed without error, you should have ``graynet`` command in your path.
+If graynet is installed without error, you should have ``graynet`` command in your path.
 Just type ``graynet`` and you should see it display options and usage instructions, as presented in :doc:`usage_cli` page.

 Suppose say